-Here's the outcome and an insurnace provider network enrollemtn ERP system.
+Here's the outcome and an insurance provider network enrollment ERP system.

 So How Did We Get In This Situation?

 Here's a biased opinion informed by my several decades of experience writing code and managing others who write code - we're missing the systems engineering paradigm in commercial software development.
-That is for software development of mission critical systems, and Enterprise IT is an example of mission critical systems.
+That is, for software development of mission critical systems, and Enterprise IT is an example of mission critical system.

 Here's some posts:

-The patradigm of Systems Engineering fills 1,000's pages and dozen's of books, but it is boiled down to this.
+The paradigm of Systems Engineering fills 1,000's pages and dozen's of books, but it is boiled down to this.